Your Regina Sump Pump Repair and Maintenance Guide

 Keep Your Basement or Cellar Dry.
 The primary purpose and benefit of a sump pump is to keep your basement from flooding.
-This is especially important if your home is built on an area with a high water-table.
+This is especially important if your home is built in an area with a high water table.

-Prevent mildew and mould build up.
-Since a sump pump is a key part of what keeps your home dry, it also prevents mould and mildew spores from growing.
+Prevent mildew and mold build-up.
+Since a sump pump is a key part of what keeps your home dry, it also prevents mold and mildew spores from growing.

 Notify You of an Emergency.
 Many sump pumps have an alarm, so they can alert you when your basement’s water levels are too high.
 This gives you time to call in a professional plumber, like the team at Mr. Rooter Plumbing of Regina, before an emergency happens.

 Increase Your Home’s Value.
 A sump pump in good condition adds value to your home.
 This is because a working sump pump keeps your basement dry, which also maintains the structural integrity of your home.